 Are you a gun owner who is curious about red flag laws?
 The recent trend in state firearms legislation has been making waves across the country, and it’s important to understand what exactly these laws mean for your right to bear arms and to determine if you live in a red flag law state.
 From understanding how red flag laws work to exploring their potential impact on Second Amendment rights and listing which states have red flag laws, we’ll provide all the information you need to know about these controversial policies.

 What Is a Red Flag Law?

 There is also a concern regarding the opportunity for these petitions to be abused or “weaponized” by former partners or family members.
-Some states, like Rhode Island, have created penalties for providing false evidence.
-In addition, the subject of the order is presumed to be guilty and forced to go to court to prove his or her innocence.
+Some states have created penalties for providing false evidence.
+Additionally, the subject of the order is presumed to be guilty and forced to go to court to prove his or her innocence.

 Which States Have Red Flag Laws?

-There are currently 17 states and the District of Columbia with red flag laws.
-They include the following:
+Twenty states and the District of Columbia have red flag laws.* The states with red flag laws are: